 AMC PSO Publications include:

-CRICO’s Are You Safe?
-(AYS) case studies are designed to help all members of a multidisciplinary team reduce the risk of patient harm in the course of diagnosis and treatment.
+In addition, CRICO has developed Are You Safe?
+(AYS) case studies which are designed to help all members of a multidisciplinary team reduce the risk of patient harm in the course of diagnosis and treatment.

 Are You Safe? topics include: